CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

     - Can be loaded partially, only the needed symbols can be loaded into the memory (`dlsym`).
     - Can be loaded lazily, only objects that are referenced will be loaded.
     - Library can perform some cleanup tasks when it is closed (`dlclose`).
+    - Potentially faster app start time as if a library is linked lazily, and opened in the runtime.
+    - Mergeable libraries, Xcode 15 feature could be used to combine all dynamic libraries into a single framework leveraging the best from the both worlds.
+    - Hard separation of the codebase improves the compile time of the application.

   - **CONS**
+    - Slower app launch as each dynamic library must be opened, and loaded to memory separately.
+At the very worst case, a library can run some computational difficult algorithm on the dlopen initialiser which could slow the start up time even further.
     - The target must copy all dynamic libraries else the app crashes on the start or during runtime with `dyld library not found`.
     - The overall size of the binary is bigger than the static one as the compiler can strip symbols from the static library during the compile-time while in dynamic library the symbols at least the public ones must remain.
     - Potential replacement of a dynamic library with a new version with different interfaces can break the main executable.